-The DA was publicly exhibited for a period of 14 days in accordance with Camden Community Participation Plan 2021.
-The exhibition period was from 29 September to the 12 October 2021 and no submissions were received.
+The DA was publicly exhibited for a period of 28 days in accordance with Camden Community Participation Plan 2021.
+The exhibition period was from 6 October to 2 November 2021 and no submissions were received.

-The proposed dwelling house has a maximum building height of 6.18m and thereby contravenes the maximum height of buildings development standard (5m) that applies to the site under Clause 4.3, Appendix 9 of State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (Growth SEPP).
+The proposed dwelling house has a maximum building height of 5.658m and thereby contravenes the maximum height of buildings development standard (5m) that applies to the site under Clause 4.3, Appendix 9 of State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (Growth SEPP).

-A building height control of 9m for two-storey dwellings generally applies to residential development in this area.
 The 5m height control applies to this land given its proximity to the curtilage of the state heritage listed Oran Park House, with the lower building height creating a transition area of single storey dwelling houses in this location.
 The building height contravention is restricted to a portion of the pitched roof.
 The dwelling house is single storey with a design that is compatible with its heritage context (including an appropriately pitched roof).